TeresaKao00/Teresa_workplace/case_study_1.md

 # Case Study 1: How does a bike-share navigate speedy success?

 ## Project Overview
+In this study, I'll explore how Cyclistic, a Chicago bike-share program, can uncover customer usage patterns to design strategies that convert casual riders into annual members, driving the company's growth.

+## Problem Statement
-Cyclistic, a bike-sharing company,and this case study aims to design a new marketing strategy to convert casual riders into annual members.
+This case study aims to design a new marketing strategy to convert casual riders into annual members.
+The following questions will guide the future marketing program:

-## Problem
   1. How do annual members and casual riders use Cyclistic bikes differently?
   2. Why would casual riders buy Cyclistic annual memberships?
   3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Methodology
 The case study explores the business problem of a hypothetical bike-sharing service in Chicago, Cyclistic.
 The data has been made available by